What Every Homeowner Should Know Before Listing

 4. Set the Right Price

-5. Strong Marketing Makes a Big Difference
+5. Strong Marketing Makes a Difference

 6. Make Showings Easy